iwantm/QAEventTracker/README.md

 ## Testing
 ### Unit Testing
 Pytest is used for unit testing the application.
-These tests are designed to check that the outputs from the application are correct.
+These tests are designed to check that the outputs from the endpoints of the application are correct.
 These are then used to produce a report allowing me to check the coverage of the tests.
+This allows me to check which endpoints of the application still need testing.
 ![Imgur](https://i.imgur.com/UxBaUiv.png)
 Pytest also allows you to produce a coverage report in HTML to show how far the app has been tested.
 ![Imgur](https://i.imgur.com/cFEM6td.png)
 ### Integration Testing
 Selenium is used for integration testing.
-These tests are designed to make sure that the front end of the application is working as expected and that it produces the correct outcome.
+As unit testing doesn't allow for the front-end to be tested as the user would see it, this is used to check if the routes work as expected when controlled how a user would interact with the website.
+This is done using the chromedriver and chromium to interact with the various front-end elements.

 ## Front-End
 The front-end of the application is built using HTML and the Bootstrap framework.
 It's functional and allows the user to achieve every thing set out.